xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/navbarfilepath.md

-Relative to the current website folder.
+Path to the navbar configuration file.

 ## Signature

 ```typescript
 navbarFilePath: string;
 ```

+## Remarks

+Specifies the location where the generated navbar dropdown JSON configuration will be written, relative to the current website folder.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>